Available as of v2.2.0

 - Node Metrics: From the Global view, navigate to the cluster.
 Select Nodes.
 Find the individual node and click on its name.
 Click Node Metrics.

 - Workload Metrics: From the Global view, navigate to the project.
-Select Workloads > Workloads.
+From the main navigation bar, choose Resources > Workloads.
+(In versions before v2.3.0, choose Workloads on the main navigation bar.)
 Find the individual workload and click on its name.
 Click Workload Metrics.

 - Pod Metrics: From the Global view, navigate to the project.
 Select Workloads > Workloads.
 Find the individual workload and click on its name.
 Find the individual pod and click on its name.
 Click Pod Metrics.

 - Container Metrics: From the Global view, navigate to the project.
-Select Workloads > Workloads.
+From the main navigation bar, choose Resources > Workloads.
+(In versions before v2.3.0, choose Workloads on the main navigation bar.)
 Find the individual workload and click on its name.
 Find the individual pod and click on its name.
 Find the individual container and click on its name.
 Click Container Metrics.

 Prometheus metrics are displayed and are denoted with the Grafana icon.
 If you click on the icon, the metrics will open a new tab in Grafana.